avanwouwe/citadel-browser-agent/README.md

 </div>

 # citadel-browser-agent
-A browser extension that detects malware and shadow IT by analysing and logging security events in a privacy-respecting way.
-Comes pre-integrated with the open source SIEM Wazuh
+A browser agent that detects malware and shadow IT by analysing and logging security events in a privacy-respecting way.
+Comes pre-integrated with the open source EDR Wazuh.

 ## security event detection
 It detects the following events in the browser:
-* IP or URL is blacklisted
+* IP or URL is blacklisted (configurable blacklist)
 * the browser has blocked the navigation to the site
 * user is using unencrypted protocols (e.g. FTP or HTTP)
 * user is using non-standard port numbers (i.e. not 443)